Overview & background

 As a subscription-based service, you have the option to adjust or alter your subscription at any time.
 To avoid overages make sure that your license doesn't exceed your user count if you are under the yearly subscription plan.
 If you are under the monthly account, make sure to invite users on your monthly renewal date.

 Most of these changes will be located in the Account Tab.
-From this page, you can see the Subscription Plan details, Billing Information, Payment History, and API setting (Available with Premier plans).
+From this page, you can see the Subscription Plan details, Billing Information, Payment History, Invoice information and API setting (Available with Premier plans).

 To learn how to manage your Fieldwire subscription, please see the following article: